Air Tanzania: Business trends

 A 2021 government report by the Auditor General warned of the company's huge debts.
 Air Tanzania flights flying abroad ran the risk of being impounded due to huge debts incurred by the company.
 Despite the warnings, the government of Tanzania continued to finance the airline and announced its biggest bailout of US$194 million for the airline.

-In April 2022, the CAG also raised warning flags about the proper maintenance of Air Tanzania's fleet, citing outstanding maintenance debts of TSh.74.09 billion/= (US$31.9 million) for 2019/20 and 2020/21.
+In April 2022, the Controller and Auditor General (CAG) also raised warning flags about the proper maintenance of Air Tanzania's fleet, citing outstanding maintenance debts of TSh.74.09 billion/= (US$31.9 million) for 2019/20 and 2020/21.